Approximating branchwidth on parametric extensions of planarity: Introduction

 For more practical purposes, branchwidth appeared to be useful for particular implementations.
 Cook and Seymour used branch decompositions to solve the ring routing problem, related to the design of reliable cost effective SONET networks and for solving TSP~\cite{CookS93}.
-Alekhnovich \& Razborov~\cite{AlekhnovichR11satis} used branchwidth of hypergraphs to design algorithms for SAT.
-Finally, Dorn and Telle introduced decompositions that combined algorithm design on tree and branch decompositions to a single dynamic programming scheme~\cite{DornT09semin}.
+Alekhnovich and \revthree{1. page 2, line 10: why not ``and'' instead of ``\&'' ?} \ans{Fixed.}Razborov~\cite{AlekhnovichR11satis} used branchwidth of hypergraphs to design algorithms for SAT.
+Finally, Dorn and Telle introduced decompositions that combined algorithm design on tree and branch decompositions to a dynamic programming scheme~\cite{DornT09semin}.